Trisquel: Reception

-Richard Stallman announced in January 2015 that he is using Trisquel on a Thinkpad X60 instead of his former computer the Lemote Yeeloong.
+Richard Stallman has mentioned that he is using Trisquel on a Thinkpad X200 with Libreboot as of 2022, and has previously used the Lemote Yeeloong.

 Hardware

 IA-32 and x86-64 CPU architectures were supported since Trisquel 5.5, which includes free software compatible chipsets.
-However, 32-bit support was dropped with the release of Trisquel 10.
+However, IA-32 support was dropped with the release of Trisquel 10.
+Support for 32-bit ARM processors with a floating point unit (armhf) was added in the same release.
+64-bit ARM and POWER support was added in Trisquel 11.0.